 This code snippet demonstrates the use of the preload="metadata" attribute in an HTML5 video element.
 By setting this attribute, the browser will fetch the video's metadata (dimensions, duration, etc.) without downloading the entire video, improving perceived performance and allowing for faster display of video controls and poster frame.

-Indicates that the whole video file can be downloaded, even if the user is not expected to use it.
+auto: Indicates that the whole video file can be downloaded, even if the user is not expected to use it.
 This ensures the video is ready to play without delay.

 1<video controls preload="auto">